digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration.rst

 old and new domain have to use the same protocol version and the original root namespace key must be kept safe to allow the future migration to a new protocol version.
 The second option re-writes the contracts with new party identifiers in line with the new participant namespace.
-Therefore, we do not need to preserve the original root namespace key for a future migration.
+Therefore, you do not need to preserve the original root namespace key for a future migration.
 This works even if the domain nodes don't share the same protocol version.
 However, for it to work, a single operator must control all the contracts or all participant operators have to agree on this rewrite.